-A Limited Liability Company (LLC) is a business structure that is a hybrid of a partnership and a corporation.
+A Limited Liability Company (LLC) is a mix between a partnership and a corporation.

-Unlike a corporation, the LLC’s owners are not liable for the businesses debts but share some of the characteristics of a corporation.
+Unlike a corporation, the LLC’s owners are not liable for the business’s debts but share some of the characteristics of a corporation.

-C Corporations are considered separate entities from their owners and complete their own tax return.
+C Corporations are considered separate entities from their owners and complete their own tax returns.

-Corporations pay a lower tax rate which is favoured by business owners whose plan is to keep reinvesting the profits back into the business.
+The pros: Corporations pay a lower tax rate, which is great for business owners who plan to keep reinvesting the profits back into the business.

-Some businesses choose to register as an S Corporation – this business entity avoids double taxation by having the company’s profits and losses flow to the shareholder’s personal tax returns.
+Some businesses choose to register as an S Corporation.
+Unlike a C Corporation, this business entity avoids double taxation by having the company’s profits and losses flow to the shareholder’s personal tax returns.

 Once you have decided on the business entity, it is time to register your new business.

 Obtain an EIN